afraelizondo/afraelizondo/README.md

-- 👋 Hi, I’m @afraelizondo
+👋 Hi!
+I’m @afraelizondo
+👀 I’m interested in:
+- discover new things✨
+-  meeting people😊
-- 👀 I’m interested in discover new things, meeting people, travel around the world
+- travel around the world🌍
-- 🌱 I’m currently learning Data Analytics and Visualization
-- 📫 How to reach me via e-mail: elizondo.afra@gmail.com
+📊 I’m currently learning Data Analytics and Visualization 📫 How to reach me via e-mail: elizondo.afra@gmail.com

 <!---
 afraelizondo/afraelizondo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.